masher92/footfall/MelbourneAnalysis/ChoosingFeatures.md

 Places for People is a long-term study to explore and document how our city’s urban environment is changing.
 Since 1993, Places for People has collected information for each decade to produce longitudinal data to monitor use and qualities of urban space.
 Studies in 1993, 2003, 2014.
+### Analysis by area
+Analysed changes by different regions - Docklands, Southbank, central city.
+Suggests that whilst footfal has been going up in the city centre, that this isn't replicated in other parts (e.g. Docklands and South Bank), although these are area of high density growth.
+Suggests there is a disconnect between high concentrations of where people live or work, and low concentrations of walkable (essential) land uses.

-Analysed changes by different regions - docklands, Southbank, central city Gives some analysis of historical pedestrian growth (for 1993-2013).
+Gives some analysis of historical pedestrian growth (for 1993-2013).
 And analyses the consistency of this over days of week snd space: e.g. • Sites heaviest in pedestrian volumes were clustered in the central city Retail Core along Swanston Street and Bourke Street, where there are pedestrian friendly street designs adjacent to major public transport nodes and high land use intensity.
 I think all this analysis is based on some actual surveying, rather than just pre-existing datasets.